1989 (Taylor's Version): Writing and recording

 The standard edition of 1989 (Taylor's Version) comprises 21 tracks: re-recordings of the 13 songs from the standard edition of 1989, as well as the three bonus tracks from the original deluxe edition, and five previously unreleased "From the Vault" songs that were written for the 2014 album but excluded from the final track list.
 Re-recordings of the "Bad Blood" remix (2015) featuring American rapper Kendrick Lamar and "Sweeter than Fiction" (2013), a song Swift and Jack Antonoff contributed to the soundtrack of One Chance (2013), were included on extended editions of 1989 (Taylor's Version) as bonus tracks.

 Most re-recorded tracks were produced by Swift and Christopher Rowe.
 The remaining were co-produced by their original producers—Antonoff, Ryan Tedder, Noel Zancanella, and Imogen Heap.
-Swedish producer Shellback, who produced multiple songs on 1989 alongside Max Martin, only produced "Wildest Dreams (Taylor's Version)" with Swift and Rowe, while Martin was not involved in the production of the re-recording.
+Shellback, who produced multiple songs on 1989 alongside Max Martin, only produced "Wildest Dreams (Taylor's Version)" with Swift and Rowe, while Martin was not involved in the production of the re-recording.
 All of the vault tracks were written and produced by Swift and Antonoff, except "Say Don't Go", which was co-written by the American songwriter Diane Warren.
+According to Antonnoff, he could not recall some original sounds that he created, so he asked for help from his Bleachers bandmates for certain sounds like the "soft synths".

 Music and lyrics

 Composition

-1989 (Taylor's Version) is a synth-pop record.
-Its sound is driven by sinuous melodies, burbling synthesizers, and heavy percussion.
+1989 (Taylor's Version) is a synth-pop album, with a production composed of upbeat synthesizers and dynamic percussions.
 According to NME, the album has a 1980s-inspired synth-pop sound, but is "an evolution of Swift's own sound" rather than a "kitschy pastiche" of retro influences.
 Various critics have opined that the only sonic difference between 1989 and 1989 (Taylor's Version) is Swift's vocals, which have become technically stronger and richer.
 (Note: Attributed to The Independents Adam White, The Line of Best Fits Kelsey Barnes, The Guardians Rachel Aroesti, and The Daily Telegraphs Neil McCormick) According to Clashs Alex Berry, the re-recording has a "cleaner" instrumentation.
 Slant Magazines Jonathan Keefe identified minor changes: the clicking pen noise on "Blank Space" sounds less like the spring action of a ballpoint pen, the "ah-ah-ah" vocal hook of "New Romantics" is more staccato, the reverb on "Out of the Woods" is more prominent, and the guitar's tone on "Style" is altered.